stephenfrench9/pytest/README.md

 default.email == 'default'
 ```

-Lazy functions can be used to fill model fields.
+Lazy Functions can be used to fill model fields.
+I guess it is lazy in the sense that the function is not evaluated until the object is actually instantiated?
+I guess you could say that the value for a LazyFunction field is decided at runtime.
 ```
 from factoryboy_example.example_factories import ExampleUserFactory_lazyfunction
 user_lazyfunction = ExampleUserFactory_lazyfunction()